UNIQUE

 © Zafari Holdings, Ltd.

-I was asked to explore some new design aesthetics for the Verizon “eye” that would be an automated feature of the new line of Android phones.
-It was a great opportunity to dust off my product design technique.
+The studio asked me to explore some new design aesthetics for the Verizon “eye” that would be an automated feature of the new line of Android phones.
+It was a great opportunity to dust off my product design skillset.

 It was seen briefly by Verizon sponsorship in tv show Marvel’s Agents of SHIELD.